jannis-maier/EdgeIntegrationCellExercise/exercises/ex3/README.md

 ### Option 2: Using your own API client

 1. Open your own API client and create a new **POST** request.

+2. Paste the copied end point from the clipboard into the URL field.

-2. Define the payload of type JSON as follows.
+3. Define the payload of type JSON as follows.

 ```json
 {